shibani/shibani.github.io/_posts/2018-06-06-duck-types.markdown

   * Unlike dynamically-typed languages, most (though not all) statically-typed languages require that you declare the type of each variable and every method parameter.
   * Dynamic typing is in fact the very feature that paves the way for duck-typing.
-  * If we knew the class of the object we were sending a message to, we would not need to send an across class message.
+  * If we knew the class of the object we were sending a message to, we would not need to send an 'across class' message.
-  * On the other hand, searching to create across class messages helps us to reveal stable abstractions, and areas where our code can be safely and easily extended in the future.<br/><br/>
+  * On the other hand, searching to create across class messages helps us reveal stable abstractions, and areas where our code can be safely and easily extended in the future.<br/><br/>

 <span style="font-size:12px;">
 Metz, Sandi (2013).
 Practical Object-Oriented Design in Ruby: an agile primer.
 Upper Saddle River: Pearson Education, 2013.
 Print.</span>